A few Conceivably Asked Questions about me:

 Most highbrow cooking stores will carry them, or you can go to Amazon.

 7. Who are your influences?

 Mom is a more modern cook, who instilled in me and my brother at a very young age a love of international cuisine, cookbooks, cooking programs, irony, and British comedy.
-There is probably no recipe she couldn’t make perfectly on the first try, and even my gnocchi-master grandmother admits that her tomato sauce is the best.
+There is probably no recipe she couldn’t make perfectly on the first try, and even my gnocchi-master grandmother admitted that her tomato sauce is the best.

 Although my father’s particular strong suit, the barbecue, is not as compatible with my vegetarian lifestyle, his adventurous palate and his enthusiasm for experimentation have always been an inspiration, and after many, many years of rebellion, he did finally manage to bring me around to his love of salad.
 You were right, Dad.